mdbridge/click-by-voice/doc/displaying_hints.md

 Switches can change which elements get hinted in addition to how hints are displayed.

+### Switch defaults

+An [experimental config](./doc/config.md) can be used to give per-website defaults for the switches.

 ### Switches

 The following switches are officially supported: